Ashoka36/Shiva-s-Reset-Retreat/README.md

-# 🕉️ Shiva's Reset Retreat - Aurora Borealis Website
+# 🕉️ Shiva's Reset Retreat

 A stunning, fully responsive website for **Shiva's Reset Retreat** with an **Aurora Borealis** color theme.
 This website features smooth animations, mobile-friendly design, and easy-to-customize photo placeholders.